valentaiga/Practices/src/Practices.GraphQL/README.md

 # GraphQL
-Project includes WebApi with GraphQL over it
+Project includes GraphQL wrapper over .Net classes.
+Models are not splitted to dbo or api becouse this is not a project goal.

 ## Goals
 - [x] Build GraphQL project and understand the meaning of mandatory GraphQL over .Net classes
+- [x] Query single book by id parameter
+- [x] Query all books
+- [x] Mutation book create
+- [x] Variables support
+- [x] Organized schema
+- [x] Mutate single book/author (change fields by id)
+- [x] Author's books in model (and book's author)
+- [x] A bit of business logic + graphql exception handler
+- [x] Subscription with book's title update event
+- [ ] Add DataLoader logic
+- [ ] GraphQL Client based on schema (not necessary but why not)

+## Environment setup
+Run the project, Altair UI is on https://localhost:5001/ui/altair
+Available schemas on right side of a screen.

+Supported features:

+## Project setup
+Nothing to declare

 ## Theory
 ### GraphQL is a query language for API